Restore An Old Car And Not Lose Money

 Article by Mark Trotta

-Ask anyone who's ever restored an old car--whatever you set your restoration budget at, you will most certainly go over it.
-But it's still important to have a budget, because it keeps the over-spending to a minimum.
+Even so, it's still important to have a budget, because it will at least keep over-spending to a minimum.
 It also allows you to see in black and white the areas that cost the most.

 Initial Purchase